 Several studies suggest that social withdrawal may be a sign of social or emotional difficulties and may be your child’s way of expressing internalized thoughts and feelings of social anxiety or depression.

-4) Major changes can lead to depression in children
+4) Major changes can lead to depression

 Major behavioral changes should always be a cause of concern among children.
 This could mean significant changes in eating habits, sleeping habits, extreme fatigue, physical changes such as headaches that do not seem to go away, and so on.